End-to-End Examples#

 Decode the Response#

 As shown in the Retrieve Problem Information section, some fields of the response are binary encoded.
-Here too, less simple examples will likely require decoding functions similar to those of Ocean’s cloud client.
+Here too, less simple examples will likely require decoding functions similar to those of Ocean software’s cloud client package.

 >>> qpu_access_time = r4['answer']['timing']['qpu_access_time']